 Azopt Eye Drops.

 Do not put Azopt Eye Drops into your eye(s) while you are wearing contact lenses.

-The preservative in Azopt Eye Drops, benzalkonium chloride, may be deposited in contact
+The preservative in Azopt Eye Drops, benzalkonium chloride, may cause eye irritation

 You can put your contact lenses back into your eyes 15 minutes after you have used